lost-theory/python-live/lpl_04_installing_new_modules.md

 If you use `virtualenv`s instead of the system-wide install, you can create a new environment for each project, install your packages there, and avoid this problem altogether!
 If you run into any packaging problems it's easy to throw a virtualenv away and recreate it.
 It's slightly more work, but will save you time and frustration later!
 Virtualenvs are also commonly used when deploying Python applications in a production environment.

 The basic command you need to get started is the one that creates a new virtualenv: `virtualenv path_to_directory`.
 I usually create my virtualenvs in my home directory with the name `projectname_env`.
-This is just my personal preference, feel free to place them or name them with whatever makes sense to you.
+This is just my personal preference, feel free to place them wherever makes sense to you.

 ```
 $ virtualenv ~/someproject_env